Halloween and COVID-19: Dos and Don’ts to Stay Safe This Year

 • Look for a haunted forest to visit instead of an indoor haunted house (make sure you’re able to socially distance and wear a mask).

 DO wear a mask: And not just the one that goes with your Halloween costume.
-Even if you’re wearing a Halloween mask, an approved face covering over your nose and mouth is still recommended to help protect others.
+Even if you’re wearing a Halloween mask, an approved face covering over your nose and mouth is still recommended in high-transmission spots to help protect others.
 Masks are especially important in close, crowded indoor settings or around people who aren't vaccinated.
 It might be tempting to slip your mask under your costume, but that can inhibit breathing.
 It’s better to find a face mask that works with your overall Halloween look.

 DO go virtual: We get it—Zoom is getting old—but you can spice up your screentime with a costume contest, a Jack-o-lantern gallery, or a virtual viewing party of your favorite fiendish film.
 If you’ve got storytellers in your midst, try a spooky story session or crack open an old favorite like Scary Stories to Tell in the Dark.

-DO keep it small: Whether it’s a spooky backyard movie night or socially-distanced pumpkin carving, limit the number of people you invite.
+DO keep it small: Whether it’s a spooky backyard movie night or pumpkin carving, limit the number of people you invite.
 Start with people who are already in your household or “bubble.”
 Then check local guidelines for your area's transmission risk level.
 Just remember—the smaller the group, the safer your Halloween event will be for everyone who attends.

 DO wash and wait: If you end up trick-or-treating in one form or another, make sure all the little hands in your horde wash up after grabbing the goodies.